 #4 Create personalized content

 You can do it in a few ways.
-One of the options is to make feedback request a part of your product design.
+One of the options is to make feedback requests a part of your product design.
 For instance, the American language-learning platform Duolingo is famous for its personalization patterns to enhance mobile customer engagement.
 From the moment a user signs up in the app until they hone their language skills, Duolingo asks related questions.
 By answering them, the app is able to provide a tailored experience that meets the exact customer needs.

 For instance, if you learn a language for travel, you’re about to master your geography.
 If it’s all about career, be ready to train the vocabulary that’s connected to money, personal growth, and business.
 Besides, Duolingo gives an opportunity to choose a goal: how much time you can devote to studying the language.